- College of Arts & Sciences

 London is a very expensive place to live so keep that in mind while budgeting.
 On average, students bring between $2,100 and $2,600 for the semester.
 Students should also take into account if they will be doing additional traveling before, during, and after and of course budget for plane tickets.

 This program is quite flexible with a variety of majors and it works well for Business and College of Arts and Sciences students.
-However, students can check with their advisors or Fr.
-Art Wheeler to make sure that this program will best fit with their plans.
+However, students can check with their advisers or Dr. Contreras to make sure that this program will best fit with their plans.

 Students stay with London families, who will provide them with five dinners and seven breakfasts per week.
 Additionally, students will have some access to laundry and kitchen services.
 Internet access is available on campus.

-December and February average between 35 and 45 degrees Fahrenheit between, while spring and fall temperatures are in the 40-60 range.
+December through February averages between 35 and 45 degrees Fahrenheit, while spring and fall temperatures are in the 40-60 range.
 The English climate is very rainy, particularly from October through January.
 Snowfall is not uncommon, but usually only for a few days in the winter.

 The following courses have been offered in previous years.
 However, the courses are subject to change depending on availability each semester.